triska/clpfd/README.md

             n_factorial(N1, F1),
             F is N * F1.

-Using this version, naive example queries inspired more by functional than by *relational thinking* may easily mislead us into believing that this version is working correctly:
+Naive example queries inspired more by *functional* than by *relational* thinking may easily mislead us into believing that this version is working correctly:

     ?- n_factorial(6, F).
     F = 720 ;